The goal of the DCCL admission process is to bring together a diverse and highly-qualified

 - An aspiration for a community college leadership career

-- An personal interview may be requested by the admissions committee as part of a holistic
+- A personal interview may be requested by the admissions committee.

 Note: GRE scores are not required.